fortichpablo/python-api-challenge/README.md

 Now, we know what you may be thinking: “That’s obvious.
 It gets hotter.”
 But, if pressed for more information, how would you prove that?

-Refer to Weather and City on main page for final codes
+Refer to Weather and City on main page for final codes.